tiefenauer/wiki-lm/README.md

-# german-lm
+# wiki-lm
 Script to train a n-gram Language Model (LM) of any order on any language with Wikipedia articles.
-See my blog post for details.
+See [my blog post](https://tiefenauer.github.io/blog/wiki-n-gram-lm/) for details.

 ## Usage:
 The script is located at [create_lm.sh](./create_lm.sh).
 Type `./create_lm.sh -h` to display the help.